Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: And do people all want the same thing?

 Jan: In general, they all want reassurance and peace of mind that their environment is working for them – a kind of MOT for homes and workspaces.
-But specifically people want all sorts of things: a profitable business, good relationships, a baby, happiness, find a partner, financial security, design a logo or website with feng shui, improve health, check for geopathic stress, to buy or sell a house… Having a baby. with feng shui.
+Specifically, people want all sorts of things: a profitable business, good relationships, a baby, happiness, finding a partner, financial security, designing a logo or website with feng shui, improving health, checking for geopathic stress, buying or selling a house…

 Q: And can feng shui deliver all of that?

 Jan: Absolutely.
 From the point of view of becoming an expert, though, the good thing is that clients tend to come in groups – I once had four people in one week who were having fertility problems.
 One was a famous radio presenter and she was so thrilled when she got pregnant that she recommended me to all her friends.
-There is a lot of research on how feng shui works, mainly from environmental psychology, priming, ergonomics, etc.
+There is a lot of research on how feng shui works, mainly from environmental psychology, priming, ergonomics, etc, but feng shui is not a science yet (although there is more research on it).

 Q: So is it just a case of telling everyone the same thing?